Ares-Developers/Ares-docs/new/sidescountries/defaultcountry.rst

   that will be paradropped.
 Defaults to the corresponding side's :tag:`ParaDrop.Num=`.
 :tagdef:`[Country]ParaDrop.Aircraft=AircraftType`
-  The aircraft type that will be used to deliver paradrops.
+  The aircraft type that will be used to deliver paradrops from super weapons or by teams created by map actions.
 Defaults to the corresponding side's :tag:`ParaDrop.Aircraft=`.
 :tagdef:`[Country]Parachute.Anim=Animation`
   This country's default parachute used if not overridden by a :type:`TechnoType`.
 Defaults to the corresponding side's :tag:`Parachute.Anim=`.

 .. versionadded:: 0.2
+.. versionchanged:: 0.D

 Others